The Current State of AI Hiring Regulation

 If we're a small company, do we really need to worry about this?

 Yes.
 Most AI hiring laws apply regardless of company size.
+Colorado has some small business exemptions, but NYC Local Law 144 and Illinois HB 3773 apply to employers of all sizes.
 If you have even one employee in a regulated jurisdiction and use AI in hiring, you're covered.
-Small companies are not exempt.

 What if we only use AI for initial resume screening?

 Resume screening AI is explicitly covered by most laws.
-In fact, it's one of the highest-risk applications because it makes binary "in or out" decisions that can produce severe disparate impact.
+It's one of the highest-risk applications because it makes binary "in or out" decisions that can produce severe disparate impact.

 Can we just turn off our AI tools to avoid compliance?